- About Us

 OCD Treatment in Atlanta, Georgia

 Obsessive-compulsive disorder (OCD) affects the lives of many people and can feel frustrating.
 However, having OCD doesn’t have to make someone’s life unmanageable.
-New View Wellness in Atlanta created a program for OCD treatment in Atlanta that helps people learn to understand their illness and manage its symptoms.
+New View Wellness offers an OCD treatment program in Atlanta that helps people learn to understand their illness and manage its symptoms.
 Our outpatient programs teach people to overcome many of the limits OCD can place on their lives.
 We also provide any necessary prescription drugs that help control the symptoms.

 What is OCD?

 OCD is a mental health disorder that includes having uncontrollable thoughts and behaviors.
 It causes the person to experience recurrent obsessive thoughts and to perform compulsive behaviors repeatedly.
 Even when the person knows their thoughts and actions are not normal or commonplace, they feel unable to stop them.
 Having OCD can negatively impact a person’s personal and professional life, making it difficult to do well at work and maintain personal relationships.
 Someone with OCD may spend several hours every day performing their rituals without being able to help themselves.

 How Does OCD Treatment in Atlanta, GA Work?

 OCD treatment in Atlanta consists of two main approaches.
 The first is participating in different types of therapy, including individual, group, and family therapy.
 As well, dialectical behavioral therapy (DBT) helps people accept their condition and decrease the anxiety associated with it.
 Medications also help people with OCD, with antidepressants being the most commonly prescribed ones.
 Antidepressants approved by the FDA to treat OCD include: